dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 This enabled the *traffic* plugin, with a default node ID of `coredns` and no TLS.

  *  **TO...** are the control plane endpoints to bootstrap from.
 These must start with `grpc://`.
 The port number defaults to 443, if not specified.
-These endpoint will be tried in the order given.
+These endpoints will be tried in the order given.
-    First successful connection will be used to resolve the management cluster `xds`.

 The extended syntax is available if you want more control.